 Theoretically, there’s no such thing as spot reducing.
-So if you want to lose fat deposits around your waist, you need to consume less food-calories each day, and, burn more calories each day through physical activity.
+So if you want to lose fat deposits around your waist, you need to consume fewer food calories each day and burn more calories each day through physical activity.

-However, in terms of texture and how fat cells lay on top of muscle cells, fat just seems to look better when stretched over firm muscle.
+However, in terms of texture and how fat cells lay on top of muscle cells, fat simply looks better when stretched over firm muscle.

-Of course, strong obliques have bio-mechanical advantages beyond just aesthetics.
-But toned, defined obliques also look nice, and the Criss-Cross exercise really targets them.
+Of course, strong obliques have biomechanical advantages beyond just aesthetics.
+But toned, defined obliques also look nice, and the Criss-Cross exercise targets them.